mongodb/mongo-cxx-driver/etc/releasing.md

 If there are test failures, ensure they are at least expected or not introduced by changes in the new release.

-## Check driver versions are correct for the Docker images

-In `extras/docker/generate.py` check that the versions are correct and if appropriate, bump the version numbers for:
-- `MONGOCXX_VERSION`
-- `MONGOC_VERSION`
-- `MONGOCRYPT_VERSION`

 ## Check fixVersions in Jira

 Ensure that all tickets under the